BITS for GAPS: Bayesian Information-Theoretic Sampling for hierarchical GAussian Process Surrogates

 \section{Introduction}

-Hybrid modeling represents a powerful paradigm for describing the behavior of complex systems in science and engineering~\cite{psichogios1992, vonstosch2014, sansana2021, agi2024}.
+Hybrid modeling is a flexible and expressive paradigm for describing the behavior of complex systems in science and engineering~\cite{psichogios1992, vonstosch2014, sansana2021, agi2024}.
 A hybrid (i.e., grey-box) model integrates first-principles (white-box) components with data-driven (black-box) elements, combining theoretical knowledge with empirical evidence.
-By fusing \textit{a priori} information such as conservation laws or heuristics with \textit{a posteriori} data from experiments or simulations, hybrid models provide a comprehensive and flexible representation of system behavior.
+By fusing \textit{a priori} information such as conservation laws or heuristics with \textit{a posteriori} data from experiments or simulations, hybrid models provide a flexible representation of system behavior.
 Consequently, hybrid modeling attracts growing attention across chemical engineering applications~\cite{Narayanan2021, Sitapure2023, POLAK2023, Kay2025}.